tengstrand/lein-polylith/readme.md

 ### info
 ```
   Shows the content of a Polylith workspace and its changes since
-  the last successful build or a given point in time.
+  the last success or a given point in time.

   Each row is followed by an * if something has changed.
   Each row is followed by a (*) if nothing has changed but it
   depends on one or more components that have changed.

   lein polylith info [ARG]
-    ARG = (omitted) -> Since last successful build, stored in bookmark
+    ARG = (omitted) -> Since last success, stored in bookmark
-                       :last-successful-build in WS-ROOT/.polylith/time.edn
+                       :last-success in WS-ROOT/.polylith/time.edn
-                       or :last-successful-build in WS-ROOT/.polylith/git.edn
+                       or :last-success in WS-ROOT/.polylith/git.edn
                        if you have the CI variable set to something on the machine.
           timestamp -> Since the given timestamp (milliseconds since 1970).
           git-hash  -> Since the given git hash if the CI variable is set.